quinnathy/the-411-on-311/README.md

 # NYC311 data analysis + viz

-To put data journalism skills to practical application, I wrote a visual essay on insights into 311 service requests.
+I built a scroll-driven data story (inspired by <i>The Pudding</i> and *NYT Upshot-style* visual essays) that investigates how long New Yorkers wait for 311 complaints to be resolved, and how that varies by ZIP code and type of service request.
+The story mixes data analysis, cartography, and frontend storytelling to uncover patterns of inequality and inefficiency in city service delivery.

 This project involved Python/Jupyter, pandas, GeoJSON, D3.js, Datawrapper, HTML/CSS/JavaScript.

 The finalized project can be seen here[^1]: https://quinnmadethis.com/the-411-on-311